Cogmasters/concord/README.md

 ## About

-Concord is implemented in plain C99, its symbols are organized to be easily matched to the documentation of the API being covered.
-Concord's implementation has minimum external dependencies to make bot deployment deadly simple.
+Concord is an asynchronous C99 Discord API wrapper library.
+It has minimal external dependencies, and a low-level translation of the Discord official documentation to C code.

 ### Minimal example